| Buying Displayed

 cording gets extra friction against it and shows signs of wearing

+sooner.
 Next, check the seams.
 Are any of

 the seams pulling apart?
 This might happen if a number of people